valcriss/valcriss/README.md

 ### 🧠 About Me

-With over 25 years of experience, I love building things that solve problems — whether it's a game for my daughter, a budgeting tool for my household, or a cloud-native pipeline for CI/CD.
+With over 25 years of experience, I love building things that solve problems,  whether it's a game for my daughter, a budgeting tool for my household, or a cloud-native pipeline for CI/CD.
 I’m all about clean code, automation, and making complex things feel simple.

 ---

 ### 🧼 Clean Code, Agile Vibes & Brain Gains

-I'm a big fan of the **SOLID principles** — not just because they sound cool, but because they make code easier to maintain, extend, and enjoy reading (even months later).
+I'm a big fan of the **SOLID principles**,  not just because they sound cool, but because they make code easier to maintain, extend, and enjoy reading (even months later).

-I believe in **agile methodologies** that focus on people, feedback, and delivering value fast — without the post-it overdose.
+I believe in **agile methodologies** that focus on people, feedback, and delivering value fast,  without the post-it overdose.
 Kindness and collaboration are key, whether it’s in a daily stand-up or a late-night code review.

 Above all, I strive to **learn something new every day**, whether it’s a design pattern, a performance trick, or how to fix a Unity camera bug at 2am.